whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-18-Luxor-Box-July-2015-Spoiler.md

 <p>Another thing I found interesting is that they offer a <a href="http://robynrhodes.com/mbox-1907.html" target="_blank">Mystery Box</a>.
 For $69 you get 3 mystery jewelry pieces, that's a pretty good deal considering one of her necklaces alone can cost more than that.
 And the good part is that you can choose gold or silver for your box.</p>

-<p>I'm happy to see they've included a jewelry item again (I'm hoping its a trend here) since the last box had earrings that are my go-to for accessorizing now.
+<p>I'm happy to see Luxor Box including a jewelry item again (I'm hoping its a trend here) since the last box had earrings that are my go-to for accessorizing now.
 You can read <a href="http://whatsupmailbox.com/subscriptions/reviews/Luxor-Box-May-2015-Review/" target="_blank">my review of their previous (launch) box here</a>.
 The prices on the jewelries I've seen so far have also been quite a high value so that's a good sign.
 I'm not sure they'll release another spoiler, but if they do I will definitely post it!</p>

 ## What's Luxor Box?